 5.Consume a healthy amount of salt, mainly sodium.
 This means about 1,500 mg a day.

-6.Don’t consume too much sugar.
+6.Don’t consume too much sugar either.
 Sorry I don’t have a measurement for this one, just avoid eating too many sweets yes.

-10.Do whatever you can to not get too stressed out about things or to reduce it if you do get stressed.
+12.Do whatever you can to avoid getting stressed out about things, or to reduce it if you do get stressed.

-12.Ask your doctor for help and tips on how to keep control of your blood pressure.
+14.Ask your doctor for help and tips on how to control your blood pressure.

 - Although your brain is a puzzling piece, it’s the most important puzzle piece within you that you just might want to grasp.

 - Your brain can be divided into three sections called the Forebrain, Midbrain and Hindbrain.

 - The Forebrain consists of the Cerebrum and the Cerebral Cortex.